filip-szczepankiewicz/safe_pns_prediction/readme.md

 [Szczepankiewicz F, Westin, C-F, Nilsson M. Maxwell-compensated design of asymmetric gradient waveforms for tensor-valued diffusion encoding.
 Magn Reson Med.
 2019;00:1–14. https://doi.org/10.1002/mrm.27828](https://onlinelibrary.wiley.com/doi/abs/10.1002/mrm.27828)

-### Example predicted PNS from STE gradient waveform
+### Example figure
 ![Example of predicted PNS in arbitrary gradient waveform.](safe_example_figure.jpg)

+The example gradient waveform yields spherical diffusion encoding, and taken by itself (ignoring the imaging gradients and the readout) it causes approximately 80% of the allowed PNS.
+Therefore, this waveform should be usable with respect to the PNS.